 <%@ taglib prefix="cms" uri="http://www.opencms.org/taglib/cms" %>

-is unique for the OpenCms Taglib.
-In our examples, all tags of the OpenCms taglib start with the prefix cms:
+This directive must be set before any cms tags are used.
+If used like shown in the example, the prefix cms is unique for the OpenCms Taglib.
+In our examples, all tags of the OpenCms taglib start with the prefix cms:.

 <%@page buffer="none" session="false" taglibs="c,cms" %>

--tags is available in the OpenCms standard taglib.
+The following list of <cms>-tags is available in the OpenCms standard taglib.
 A tag can be executed by calling:

 <cms:tagName attributes...></cms:tagName>